Buy More & Save Up to $15/Order + Free US Shipping Over $99! Click Here.

 We recommend that you only use glass bottles.
 There are many reasons why you should use glass instead of plastic such as environmental considerations and the impact on taste.
 We recommend using clear, glass bottles so you can watch the extraction take place.
 When the extract becomes dark and amber, a clear glass bottle will give you a visual cue that your extract may be ready.

-Step 3: Dicing Your Vanilla Beans
+Step 3: Slicing, Dicing, Cutting or Leaving Your Vanilla Beans Whole

 Your vanilla beans have arrived!
 Now what?
 This is the fun part, because in this step, your kitchen will begin to fill with the aroma of vanilla.
 It's a sweet, pure, subtle aroma that makes everyone smile.

-Then, to ensure that your beans are fully submerged in the spirit within the bottle you have chosen, simply look at the extract container that you are going to use and make sure that you cut the beans to a size that is less than the level of spirits in your container.
+Then, to ensure that your beans are fully submerged in the spirit within the bottle you have chosen, simply look at the extract container that you are going to use and make sure that you cut the beans to a size that will be less than the level of spirits in your container.
 You want 100% of your vanilla beans to be fully submerged during extraction.
 (If you aren't dicing your beans, you can tie them in a knot or bend them to fit within your bottle to ensure that they are submerged.)

 Step 4: Choosing Your Spirit